-- Learn deep breathing strategies.
 Deep breathing is another strategy you can use to reduce your anxiety immediately.
-Try breathing in through your nose on a 6 count and then breathing out through your nose on another 6 count.
+Try breathing in through your nose on a 6 count and then breathing out through your nose on another six count.
 Repeat this ten times and note the reduction in overall tension from just breathing.

-- Meditate and calm your brain.
 Meditation is another excellent tool you can use today to reduce feelings of anxiety.
 YouTube has some amazing guided meditation videos to follow, especially if you are new to meditation.
-Search for “ten minute meditation for anxiety” and try one of the videos today.
+Search for ’10-minute meditation for anxiety’ and try one of the videos today.

 Anxiety doesn’t have to control your life, whether you have occasional feelings of anxiety or if your anxiety feels out of control.
 Get control of your anxiety by implementing any or all of the recommendations above.